LubeVPN/LubeVPN.github.io/index.md

 1. Download and install a Citium Client app
 2. <i class='fa fa-gears' style='color:blue'></i> > <i class='fa fa-certificate'></i> Open <i class='fa fa-rocket' style='color:DimGrey'></i> LubeVPN Certificate interface in the app
 3. Create a <i class='fa fa-rocket' style='color:DimGrey'></i> LubeVPN FREE CERT
-4. Open Citium Contacts list in the app
+4. Open Citium Instant Messenger <i class='fa fa-envelope-square' style='color:blue'></i>
-5. Find an existing <i class='fa fa-rocket' style='color:DimGrey'></i> LubeVPN user
+5. Find an CIM Contact who holds a valid <i class='fa fa-rocket' style='color:DimGrey'></i> LubeVPN CERT
-6. Ask the user to sign the FREE CERT <i class='fa fa-certificate'></i>
+6. Ask the him/her to sign your FREE CERT

 Finally, functioning as a ticket/pass, the signed FREE CERT can authorize its holder to access a free trial of <i class='fa fa-rocket' style='color:DimGrey'></i> LubeVPN.
 You can read [more detailed instructions](#%E5%AE%89%E8%A3%9D%E8%88%87%E8%A9%A6%E7%94%A8installation--trial) at the end of this page.